zoho/zohocrm-typescript-sdk-2.0/README.md

 - Create an instance of **[Logger](routes/logger/logger.ts)** Class to log exception and API information.
     ```ts
     import {Levels,Logger} from "@zohocrm/typescript-sdk-2.0/routes/logger/logger"
+    import {LogBuilder} from "@zohocrm/typescript-sdk-2.0/routes/logger/log_builder"
     /*
     * Create an instance of Logger Class that takes two parameters
-     * 1 -> Level of the log messages to be logged.
+    * level -> Level of the log messages to be logged.
 Can be configured by typing Levels "." and choose any level from the list displayed.
-     * 2 -> Absolute file path, where messages need to be logged.
+    * filePath -> Absolute file path, where messages need to be logged.
     */
-    let logger: Logger = Logger.getInstance(Levels.INFO, "/Users/user_name/Documents/ts_sdk_log.log");
+    let logger: Logger = new LogBuilder()
+    .level(Levels.INFO)
+    .filePath("/Users/user_name/Documents/node_sdk_logs.log")
+    .build();
     ```

-- Create an instance of **[UserSignature](routes/user_signature.ts)** Class that identifies the current user.
+- Create an instance of **UserSignature** Class that identifies the current user.
     ```ts
     import {UserSignature} from "@zohocrm/typescript-sdk-2.0/routes/user_signature"
     //Create an UserSignature instance that takes user Email as parameter